teuk/mediabot_v3/docs/FACTOID_COMMAND_V3_PILOT.md

 - `observe` executes bounded v3 reads silently and suppresses the v3 write before the service; the historical handler supplies the only visible answer and the only mutation;
-- `on` makes `factoid`, `factoids`, `learn` and `forget` authoritative on the selected channel;
+- `on` makes `factoid`, `factoids`, `learn`, `forget` and `whatis` authoritative on the selected channel;
-- unload restores the exact four registry entries captured at load time;
+- unload restores the exact five registry entries captured at load time;
 - the package receives no SQL, DBI handle, mutable user, raw message, credential or cross-channel selector;
-- `whatis` and `?keyword` remain historical in MB762; the new recall operation is authority for the next reversible adoption, not a hidden second counter.
+- explicit `whatis` misses retain their teaching notice, while missing `?keyword` shortcuts remain silent;
+- successful observe recalls increment once through the historical fallback;
+  successful on recalls increment once through the core-owned v3 authority.

 MB760 adds the separately authorized `data.factoids.write` facade.
 MB761 lets
 `factoids-v3` request it for bounded upsert and delete operations.
 MB762 adds